 - a.
 Except as set forth in paragraph B below, the following due process procedures will be followed prior to suspension.
 The suspending school official will give the student an informal hearing to advise the student of the charges and the disciplinary charges being considered.
 The student will have an opportunity to respond to the charges with the suspending school official.
 The suspending school official will then make a decision and inform the student. - b.
 Students whose presence pose a danger to person or property and/or disrupt the academic process may be immediately removed from school.
 In such cases, the requirements of notice and hearing as set forth in paragraph A will follow as soon as possible. - c.
-Suspensions will be reported immediately to the parent/guardian by certified mail.
+Suspensions will be reported immediately to the parent/quardian by certified mail.
 The letter will include the date and time of the hearing, reasons for the suspension, and notice of the parent's right to review. - d.
 A copy of the suspension notice will be sent to the Board of Education via the Superintendent. - e.
 A request by the parents for a review hearing must be submitted in writing within 10 days of receipt of the suspension notice.
 The review hearing will take place within 10 school days of the receipt of the request or on a date mutually acceptable to all parties. - f.
-Students who are suspended from school will be required to complete all assignments missed during that period to stay current with the class.
-Students will receive 50% credit for the assignment(s). - g.
+If a student is suspended from school, he/she will be permitted to make up all missed work, including homework and tests, for equivalent academic credit. - g.
 Students who are in out-of-school suspension will not be allowed to participate in or attend any after-school events.
 If you are assigned out-of-school suspension on Friday, you will not be able to participate in extracurricular events over the weekend.
 Students must return to regular classes to be eligible. - h.
 Students with two or more unexcused absences (excluding suspensions) or students suspended more than once will not be permitted to attend any field trips or extracurricular events.
 This includes all extracurricular events and sports: homecoming, prom, senior trip, 8th grade trip, art club trip, band trip, basketball, baseball, softball, cheerleading, and other events not mentioned.